wazuh/wazuh-documentation/source/amazon/installation.rst

     :width: 100%

-Other AWS Services (Guard Duty, Macie, IAM and Inspector)
+Other AWS Services (Guard Duty, Macie and IAM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section explains how to get logs from Guard Duty, Macie, IAM and Inspector.
+This section explains how to get logs from Guard Duty, Macie and IAM.

 1. Go to Services > Storage > S3: